lohedges/aabbcc/README.md

 make PYTHON=3.5 python
 ```

+(Note that you'll also need to update the shebang at the top of
+[hard_disc.py](python/hard_disc.py) to reflect your changes in order for the
+python demo to work.)

 ## Example
 Let's consider a two-component system of hard discs in two dimensions, where
 one species is much larger than the other.
 Making use of AABB trees, we can